simonsobs/SOLikeT/CONTRIBUTING.rst

 If you are not a member of the Simons Observatory Collaboration with access to the GitHub org, you can still make contributions via forking this repo, with additional instructions below.

+If you are planning on bringing a new Likelihood in to SOLikeT, please have a look at the `guidelines <https://github.com/simonsobs/SOLikeT/blob/master/guidelines.md>`_ which explain how this should be done.

 Clone the SOLikeT Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^